-During 2021/22 the Committee and its four Panels reviewed a number of aspects of the Council's governance arrangements and key issues faced and strategies and responses to manage these.
+During 2022/23 the Committee and its four Panels were themselves reviewed following a review of the Council's governance arrangements and key issues faced and strategies and responses to manage these.
+Revised panels were agreed at Council in May 2023, retaining the same number but changing some of the areas of focus and making one of the ad hoc panels permanent.